nithyaramakrishnan/data-shield/getting-started.md

   </tr>
   <tr>
     <td><code>--set enclaveos-chart.Ias.Mode=IAS_API_KEY</code></td>
     <td>Optional: You can use your own IAS API key.
 To do so, you must first obtain a linkable subscription for the Intel SGX Attestation Service.
-Then, generate a secret in your cluster by running the following command: <code>kubectl create secret generic ias-api-key --from-literal=env=<TEST/PROD> --from-literal=spid=<spid> --from-literal=api-key=<apikey></code>.
-Note: By default, IAS requests are made through a proxy service.</td>
+Then, generate a secret in your cluster by running the following command: <code>kubectl create secret generic ias-api-key --from-literal=env=&lt;TEST/PROD&gt; --from-literal=spid=&lt;spid&gt; --from-literal=api-key=&lt;apikey&gt;</code>. <strong>Note</strong>: By default, IAS requests are made through a proxy service.</td>
   </tr>
   <tr>
     <td><code>--set global.ServiceReplicas=<replica-count></code></td>
-    <td>Optional: If you're working with multi-node clusters, you can specify the replica count by appending the service replicas tag to your install command.
-Note: Your maximum replica count must be fewer than or equal to the number of nodes that exist in your cluster.</td>
+    <td>Optional: If you're working with multi-node clusters, you can specify the replica count by appending the service replicas tag to your install command. <strong>Note</strong>: Your maximum replica count must be fewer than or equal to the number of nodes that exist in your cluster.</td>
   </tr>
 </table>